-Sally heard about a money saving deal on name brand baby blankets from another Mom.
+Sally heard about a money saving deal on beautiful custom-made baby blankets from a friend.

 So, she went to the URL given and noticed the colors and logos seemed off.

 The point?
 Credibility and sales go hand in hand.

 Don’t let these five habits kill your site’s credibility and sales, especially if you run a small business and are ready to attract more customers.

 1. Not Including Your Contact Information